 Many people visit Auschwitz-Birkenau yearly.
 There could be 100 people next to me, and I would still feel alone.
 Alone with history’s ghosts.
 This place is suspended in time.
 I could almost hear guard-dogs barking in the distance and still smell smoke in the air.
 Almost…

-Auschwitz-Birkenau reminds that traveling doesn’t always mean seeing beautiful places.
-Traveling sometimes means seeing things you wish you have never had to see.
+Auschwitz-Birkenau reminds that travelling doesn’t always mean seeing beautiful places.
+Travelling sometimes means seeing things you wish you have never had to see.
 It is important to visit places like Auschwitz-Birkenau though, to pay homage to all those people whose life ended here.
-Traveling sometimes gives a person the opportunity to contemplate the meaning of life.
+Travelling sometimes gives a person the opportunity to contemplate the meaning of life.
 Life now and life then.
 Life moves on, even in the darkest corners of the globe.
-Eventually life overcomes death.
+Eventually, life overcomes death.